timcera/tappy/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~
-TSToolbox could always use more documentation, whether as part of the
+tappy could always use more documentation, whether as part of the
-official TSToolbox docs, in docstrings, or even on the web in blog posts,
+official tappy docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~
-The best way to send feedback is to file an issue at https://bitbucket.org/timcera/tstoolbox
+The best way to send feedback is to file an issue at https://bitbucket.org/timcera/tappy

 If you are proposing a feature: